LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 Created starter directories and files

 </pre>
 A lot of work done for us!
-The <code>module-starter</code> program created all the above files into a new folder named <code>Range-Validator</code> let's see the content:
+The <code>module-starter</code> program created all the above files in a new folder named <code>Range-Validator</code>.
+Let's see the content:

 <pre>
 ---Range-Validator